 - 6 large Tuscan Kale or Chard leaves, roughly chopped (remove and discard stems before chopping)

-- 1 15 oz can Whole Peeled Tomatoes
+- 1 15 ounce can Whole Peeled Tomatoes

 - 6 cups Chicken or Vegetable Stock